VijayVignesh1/Monocular-3d-Hand-Pose-Estimation/README.md

 # Monocular-3d-Hand-Pose-Estimation
 Implmentation of <b> Monocular 3d Hand Pose Estimation </b> using ResNet architecture. :smiley: <br>
-The dataset used is FreiHAND dataset which follows the MANO format for the poses. <br>
+The dataset used is FreiHAND dataset which follows the MANO format for the poses.
 Hence, this model can be easily integrated with SMPL-X or SMPL-H models. :wink: <br>
 MANO model is used for rendering which was released by Max Plank Institute of Intelligent Systems. <br>
 <p align="center">
   <kbd>